Types of Sensitive Data & The Ways to Protect Them

 • Genetic information, biometric information

-How to Determine If Data are Sensitive?
+How to Determine If Data is Sensitive?

 Several different industries have agreed on a specific standard for measuring data sensitivity.
 The standard in question coalesces around three main elements, also called the CIA trio.
-The CIA triad includes the principles of confidentiality, integrity and usability.
+The CIA triad includes the principles of confidentiality, integrity, and usability.

-• Confidentiality : This policy includes directly preventing, not limiting, unauthorized access to sensitive data for users who do not have access authorization.
+• Confidentiality: This policy includes directly preventing, not limiting, unauthorized access to sensitive data for users who do not have access authorization.

 The way to prevent the violation of the CIA triad is to take countermeasures.
 Countermeasures, including cybersecurity software and awareness training, can be listed as follows:

-• Two-factor authentication
+• Multi-factor authentication

 • Data encryption